pwwang/pipen/docs/input-output.md

 For `file`/`files`, when checking whether a job is cached, their last modified time will be checked.

-For `dir`/`dirs`, if `dirsig` is True, then the files inside the directories will be checked.
+For `dir`/`dirs`, if `dirsig > 0`, then the files inside the directories will be checked.
 Otherwise, the directories themselves are checked for last modified time.

 ### Output